ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 ### Application packaging and deployment
 {: #vcscar-physical-app-pack-depl}

-The application is deployed as a CAM Orchestration which contains the following elements:
+The application is deployed as a CAM Orchestration, which contains the following elements:
 * Service Orchestration - A CAM service orchestration is a workflow resource that describes the Terraform templates and Helm charts to deploy as a facet of a service.
 A service can be published and is the controlling artifact from which the entire deployment is orchestrated.
 * Helm Chart - The Helm chart resides in the local {{site.data.keyword.icpfull_notm}} Repository and deploys containers and other resources to {{site.data.keyword.icpfull_notm}}.
 A Helm chart is a description of Kubernetes resources that include:
   - Container deployments